hackclub/hackclub/workshops/mad_libs/README.md

   i = startingIndex+response.Length-1;
 }
 ```
 Now, let's remove the `word` variable from our prompt and insert the user's response.
+So if there is supposed to be an adjective in a current spot, then let's actually put the active there.
 Set the current index to right after the response we just inserted.

 ## Printing the Prompt
 Now, we gotta print the prompt to the screen.
 How else would the user see their final masterpiece?